How to Save Money on Yarn – 7 Great Ideas

 A fun way of doing this is to transform your yarn.

-Let’s say you want to make a sweater but you need a heavier-weight yarn than what you have in your stash.
-You’ve only got fine or lightweight yarn.
+Let’s say you want to make a sweater, but you need a heavier-weight yarn than what you have in your stash.
+You have only got fine or lightweight yarn.
 Before you go buy new yarn, try combining the thinner yarns you already have to make a heavier-weight yarn.
-They don’t even have to be the same kind π
+They do not even have to be the same kind.

 How to transform your yarn: